UoB-DSMP-2023-24/dsmp-2024-group-5/.ipynb_checkpoints/README-checkpoint.md

 # Group Repository for the Data Science Mini-Project (EMATM0050)

 ## Please edit the fields below with your information
-Status: This branch contains work by ZHENGPENG WU
+Status: This branch contains work by Qi Chen

 Group Number: 5